lucmerceron/R3PI-Technical-Test/README.md

 The overall architecture is solid & well tested but I learnt [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) on the spot so don't take example of the css implementation.

-This application is responsive and should be compatible with most modern browsers.
+This application is responsive and should be compatible with most modern browsers on computer.
+The application has not been tested for mobiles.

 ## Know bugs